learn-co-curriculum/phase-4-cookies-and-sessions-readme/README.md

 end
 ```

-It's guaranteed that given the same message and key, sign will produce output.
+It's guaranteed that given the same message and key, sign will produce the same output.
 Also, without the key, it is practically impossible to know what `sign` would return for a given message.
 That is, signatures can't be forged.

 Rails creates a signature for every cookie it sets, and appends the signature to the cookie.